SakuraKoi/PolygonBoost/README.md

 Try to use another RPC server, That's not my fault but the RPC you're using not compatible with the website you're visiting
 > It not works and the website is still using old node?

-This may be because you are visiting a site that uses a RPC server that we do not yet support, You can manully add it to RPC list.\
+This may be because you are visiting a site that uses an RPC server that we do not yet support, You can manully add it to RPC list.\
 How To:
 1. Press F12 to open Developer Tools, switch to Network
 2. Find the Matic RPC server used by the site, which is usually spamming in the request list